Corsair Gaming price target lowered to $9 from $10 at TD Cowen

-TD Cowen lowered the firm’s price target on Corsair Gaming (CRSR) to $9 from $10 and keeps a Hold rating on the shares.
-The firm said they reported Q3 results that were below our estimates and consensus on revenue and EBITDA primarily due to mix shifts to lower-margin components.
+TD Cowen lowered the firm’s price target on Corsair Gaming (CRSR) to $9 from $10.
+The firm said they reported Q3 results that were below consensus on revenue and EBITDA primarily due to mix shifts to lower-margin components.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>